 What’s the Difference Between Vanilla Syrup and Vanilla Extract

 Vanilla syrup is a simple syrup that is flavored with vanilla extract.
-It is sweet and doesn’t have as intense a vanilla flavor as the extract.
+It is sweet and has less intense a vanilla flavor than the extract.
 You can make vanilla extract by soaking vanilla beans in an alcohol and water solution.

 Other Uses for Vanilla Syrup